-Burgh Island Hotel is an iconic Devonshire landmark, a shining white ocean liner, moored on its own tidal island, surrounded by golden beaches and silver seas.
-Built in 1929, extended in 1932 and now restored to its ’30s glamour, the Burgh Island Hotel is a retreat out of time like none other.
+Burgh Island Hotel is an iconic Devon landmark, a shining white ocean liner, moored on its own tidal island, surrounded by golden beaches and silver seas.
+Built in 1929, extended in 1932 and now restored to its ’30s glamour, the Burgh Island Hotel is a retreat out of time like no other.

 The beauty and intrigue of an island visit has always drawn guests who are looking for a unique hotel experience.
 It is no surprise that Agatha Christie, Noel Coward and other pre-war luminaries made Burgh Island Hotel their second home.